text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 In term of reasons provided, note that answer options (b) is easy to rule out for people: we know that conferences on their own do not induce hunger or happiness.
 But, if they are mentioned in the text close to the reason for something, they would likely confuse a naive AI system that relies on lexical cooccurrence too much.

-If the correct answer is *not* found in the text, we can use the opposite 2/1 text mention for the world knowledge questions:
+If the correct answer is *not* found in the text, we can use the opposite strategy with distractors-mentioned-in-text:

 ```xml
 Text: The conference lasted for hours, everybody was anxious for a coffee break.
 John went out and ate a cake.